 FIC3 Fraud and Internal Control Case Competition

-Drexel LeBow’s Department of Accounting is pleased to host our 9th Annual Fraud and Internal Control Case Competition (FIC3) with co-sponsors The Institute of Internal Auditors Philadelphia Chapter and Mercadien.
-Student teams will compete in analyzing a real-life–inspired fraud and internal controls case and presenting their comprehensive detection, prevention and deterrence plans to a panel of judges for a cash prize.
-The students and local area business leaders who volunteer as team coaches and judges will build network connections, friendships and mentoring relationships that extend beyond the event.
-This year, the competition will be held in a virtual environment.
+Drexel LeBow’s Department of Accounting is pleased to host its Seventh Annual Fraud and Internal Control Case Competition (FIC3), with co-sponsors the Institute of Internal Auditors Philadelphia Chapter and Mercadien.
+Student teams analyze a real-life inspired case and then present their comprehensive analysis and solutions to a panel of judges.
+The top six teams earn a prize of a VISA gift card.
+The students and local area business leaders, who volunteer as team coaches and judges, build network connections, friendships and mentoring relationships that extend beyond the event.

-There will be a live, mandatory kickoff for participants to meet their teammates and get the case materials on Monday, Feb.
-7, from 5 to 6 p.m.
+There is a live mandatory kickoff for participants to meet their teammates and get the case materials on Monday, Feb.
+6, from 5 to 6 p.m.
 EST. A link to a recording of the event will be made available to all teams.

 Day of the Competition

-Check-in will take place from 8 to 8:30 a.m.
+Check in will take place from 8 a.m. to 8:30 a.m.
 EST. Participants will have a chance to meet their coaches.
-The program will begin at 8:30 a.m. with a guest speaker who will provide vital information for the case.
+The program will begin at 8:30 a.m. with a guest speaker who will provide inspiration for the cast solution.

-Teams will be randomly assigned a 15-minute slot with one of our two panels of judges to present their results.
-Team presentations will be in 20-minute intervals to allow transitions between 1 p.m.
-EST and 3:30 p.m.
+Teams will be randomly assigned a 15-minute slot with one of our panel of judges to present their results.
+Teams have a strict five minutes to present, followed by 10 minutes of questions from the judges.
+Team presentations will be in 20-minute intervals to allow transitions between 1 p.m. and 3:40 p.m.
 EST. The top six teams will be announced at the conclusion of the first round of judging.
-Immediately following this, we will release the rest of the group and the top six teams will again be randomly assigned for the final round of judging.
+Immediately following this, we will release the rest of the group and the top six teams will respond to questions from all judges in the final five-minute round of judging.
 Awards will be presented as soon as the judges have reached a decision.

 - Four students per team